Albert Edwin Reed: Personal life

 Reed, who was born in Devonshire, Cullompton married Emma, who was born in Somerset, Langford.
 They lived at Devonshire House on Pelham Road.
 They had three daughters —Rosaline Emma (b.1877), Florence Beatrice (b.1879), and Dora Gertrude (b.1883), and twin sons Albert Ralph and Edward Percy born in 1885.

 Reed died in Woking in 1920.

 Other interests

-Reed was a Weslian preacher, a staunch Methodist, and a philanthropist.
+Reed was a Wesleyan local preacher, a staunch Methodist, and a philanthropist.